-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Make sure you are equipped to deliver a high-quality webinar that people will remember.

-The best way to do so is to set up a test webinar including every single feature you wish to use, starting with your audio and video recording equipment.
+The best way is to set up a test webinar including every feature you wish to use, starting with your audio and video recording equipment.

 You don’t need to have an elaborate plan.
-Just record a test clip and ask for someone’s opinion regarding your sound, video quality, or any other elements that your audience will notice.
+Just record a test clip and ask for someone’s opinion regarding your sound, video quality, or any other elements your audience will notice.

-If you use a particular webinar platform, familiarize yourself with all useful features it offers (e.g., interactive features like polls that can help you improve engagement).
+If you use a particular webinar platform, familiarize yourself with all its useful features (e.g., interactive features like polls that can help you improve engagement).

-On the day of the webinar, be ready 10 to 15 minutes early to make sure that you’re prepared and that all of your gear is working.
+On the day of the webinar, be ready 10 to 15 minutes early to ensure you’re prepared and that all of your gear is working.

 Bonus tip: Never use new equipment on the day of the webinar.
-Use equipment you’re familiar with so if there is a problem you can troubleshoot.
+Use the equipment you’re familiar with so that if there is a problem, you can troubleshoot.

-18. Eliminate Any Potential Sources of Noise
+18. Eliminate Any Potential Sources Of Noise

 Here’s a short checklist of the things you should do right before the webinar to prevent any distracting noises: